 The 2017 Plan includes roadway maintenance and operations, and water guality projects that contribute to the Lake Tahoe Total Maximum Daily Load Program.
 Section 303(d) of the Clean Water Act requires states to compile a list of impaired water bodies that do not meet water quality standards.
 The Clean Water Act also requires states to establish total maximum daily loads (TMDL) for the primary pollutants impacting these waters.
 Lake Tahoe is a federally designated Outstanding Natural Resource, but has also been designated an impaired water body.
 The primary pollutants causing its degradation are phosphorus, nitrogen, and sediment.
 The TMDL Implementation Plan establishes strategies for reducing these pollutant loads for Lake Tahoe to meet a deep-water transparency standard of 97.4 feet, as measured by a Secchi disk.
 Since fine sediment from roadway runoff in the urban upland and atmospheric nitrogen deposition from vehicle emissions are contributors to pollutant loading, this plan has an important role to play in achieving the TMDL.
 TRPA's transportation plan includes strategies to reduce fine sediment loading and the amount of nitrogen entering the atmosphere from mobile sources.
-Proper management, such as using best available road traction materials, is expected to reduce the basin-wide nitrogen load by at least 1 percent within 15 years.2 Transportation projects leverage water quality improvements by including stormwater and drainage controls into on and off roadway projects.
-Integrated transportation and land-use strategies, such as parking management and compact development, will also reduce the need for extensive coverage in town centers and help reduce runoff from urban areas.
+Proper management, such as using best available road traction materials, is expected to reduce the basin-wide nitrogen load by at least 1 percent within 15 years.2 Integrated transportation and land-use strategies, such as parking management and compact development, will also reduce the need for extensive coverage in town centers and help reduce runoff from urban areas.